Network Licensing

 Obtaining your License File

 1.Select the machine that is to serve as the FreeFlyer license server and determine the computer name and composite or disk serial number for that machine.
 For Windows systems there are two ways to obtain the computer information.
 The first way is to launch FreeFlyer on the machine and copy the information shown in the Register a New FreeFlyer License screen or returned from the report host information command line switch (composite, version, disk serial number, computer name, etc.).
-The second way is to install and launch the FreeFlyerLicenseInformation utility provided alongside the FreeFlyer installer in the Extras directory.
+The second way is to install and launch the FreeFlyerLicenseInformation utility available on the Downloads page of the FreeFlyer website.
 For Linux systems there are also two ways to obtain the computer information.
 The first way the computer information can be retrieved is by using the report host information command line switch.
-The second way is to install the FreeFlyerLicenseInformation utility provided alongside the FreeFlyer installer in the Extras directory, enable the file for execution, and execute the program.
+The second way is to install the FreeFlyerLicenseInformation utility available on the Downloads page of the FreeFlyer website, enable the file for execution, and execute the program.

 2.Send this machine name and computer information to fflicense@ai-solutions.com.